bemyneighbor19/campaign2notes/src/site/notes/Player Wiki/Events/08 Through the Cloud Peaks.md

 We learned that her widower is alive at the Boulder Clan, so we set off to learn more.
 Thorak was a kind person who welcomed us into his home and shared a meal with us.
 He told Z that Vaunna knew of the "chosen one" being born but didn't know much more than the history we had gathered.
 What we did find were a lot of different paintings.
 The most common subject being painted was a female silhouette surrounded by flames.
 When asked what they meant, Thorak said that Vaunna used to say, almost like in a trance, "She haunts me.
 She haunts us all."

+## Caught Between Clouds and Crimmor

+Once we left the Cloud Peaks, we started our journey to Crimmor.
+On that path, we came across this "lovely" family who had been attacked by kobolds.
+They said they were going to Crimmor for the husband's new job.
+We - Nico and Ronnie mostly- told them all about how we are dead tree hopping to Gambiton and then Orlsfall.
+We should've seen through their illusions sooner, because of course, it was Fortuitous Pride.

+We got our asses kicked.
+But not before learning a bit more about these things that are being blocked from our minds.
+This time it was Iteus, the one associated with masks, and apparently the god that Duldri worships.
+And Duldri did confirm that he and Ronnie had worked together in the past.

+Either way, they said they were going to beat us to our destinations, whether it be both Gambiton and Orlsfall, or just Orlsfall is yet to be seen.

+We awoke with all of our gear and items and a new suspicion of groups of three.
+Altresse is ready to blow their heads up.